 COCO has been empowering communities with sustainable agriculture training since 2011.
-Sustainable agriculture, or 'permaculture' as we call it when we're feeling savvy, is a series of simple techniques which increase farmers' crop yields and thus their annual income.
+Sustainable agriculture is a series of simple techniques which increase farmers' crop yields and thus their annual income.

 The techniques have been a resounding success.
 A recent study completed by a Masters student from Northumbria University found that, on average, farmers who had received COCO's sustainable agriculture training had achieved a near three-fold increase in annual income.

 Bahati Nungu was able to increase her income from approximately £50 to over £400 as a result of the training.
 As well as using these funds to ensure her children can access education, Bahati is able to afford medication, which is essential as she is unfortunately HIV positive.

 “Before, the children had no uniform so they were sent home and told only to come back when they had uniform.
 My life has changed very much from selling enough rice; I have enough food and I am no longer getting into trouble for uniforms.
 I also feel stronger as I can afford medicine now.”